Tec 5 Eugene P. Zingheim

 Salinas Union High School and attended Salinas Union Junior College.

 Eugene joined the California National Guard's tank company in Salinas.
 On February 10, 1942, he was called to federal service when the tank company was federalized.
 The company was sent to Fort Lewis, Washington where they trained for the six months.
 The company's designation was now C Company, 194th Tank Battalion.
+It during this trainind that he qualified as a radio operator.

 In September 1941, the 194th was sent to San Francisco for transport to the Philippine Islands.
 They were now designated part of the Provisional Tank Group.
 This unit was made up of 17th Ordnance, the 192nd Tank Battalion. and the 194th Tank Battalion.